javaswapdevelpment/java-document/roadmap.md

 # Roadmap

-What we are currently working on:
+Below are the features that we are currently working on.

-**Lottery (Burning Mechanism)**
+## NFTs

+TODO

+## Binary options

+TODO

+## Launchpools

+Stake SALT get tokens

+## Lottery (Burning Mechanism)

-The lottery is a way for you to win more SALT and a way for us to burn SALT and keep its value high.
+The lottery is not only a chance for you to win more SALT but also a _burning mechanism_ for us to keep the value of the token high.